networknt/light-doc/content/tutorial/common/discovery/static.md

 For now we have four APIs updated and with configured host and path, API A can call API B, C and API B can call API D. As you can see we are using https connection between API calls.

+In the next step, we are going to switch our implementation to [dynamic][] discovery with service.yml

+[dynamic]: /tutorial/common/discovery/dynamic/